WordPress SEO: Essential Tips for Beginners

 WordPress is known for being one of the most SEO-friendly content management systems around.
 And while that’s true, there are still a few things you will need to do yourself after you install WordPress and going forward as you create content for your site.

 This article will cover the basics of WordPress SEO, including some essential tips and the best plugins to help you get started.
-After reading and implementing the steps on this list of on-page SEO activities, you should have a solid understanding of how to optimize your WordPress site for better search engine visibility.
+After reading and implementing the steps on this list of on-page SEO factors, you should have a solid understanding of how to optimize your WordPress site for better search engine visibility.

 What is WordPress SEO?